List of Downton Abbey characters: Gwen Dawson

 Gwen Harding (born Dawson) (played by Rose Leslie) was a housemaid at Downton.
 She is the daughter of a farm-hand.
 Ambitious, she decides that she no longer wants to work in service and saves up her money to buy a typewriter to take a correspondence course in typing and shorthand.
 When her typewriter is discovered by Miss O'Brien, she informs the whole staff and Gwen's plan to leave service to become a secretary is the cause of much discussion above and below stairs.
-Lady Sybil quickly befriends Gwen and tries to help her get a job as a secretary.
-In August 1914 they are successful and Gwen wins a position at a telephone firm.
+Mr Carson tries to dissuade Gwen from leaving her position, but Lady Sybil quickly befriends Gwen and tries to help her get a job as a secretary.
+In August 1914, with the outbreak of the First World War, they are successful and Gwen wins a position at a telephone firm.
 She does not return in the second series and is replaced by Ethel.
 In series four, the staff at Downton Abbey receive a letter from Gwen where she tells them she is married.

-In series six, Gwen returns, eleven years later, to Downton as a successful married woman, although she visits the mansion only in the fourth episode.
-Some of the family do not recognise her at first, but when they do they are surprised at her elevated status.
-Gwen endears herself to the family by revealing that the late Lady Sybil had gone to great lengths to help Gwen become a secretary, and that Sybil's kindness had changed her life.
+In series six, Gwen returns, eleven years later, to Downton as a successful married woman, mother of two children and employed in the government, although she visits the mansion only in the fourth episode.
+Most of the Crawleys do not recognise her at first, but when they do they are surprised at her elevated status.
+Barrow (jealous at Gwen's progress) tries to insult her by revealing to her husband John (played by Philip Batley) at the dinner table that she used to be a housemaid at that house, but Gwen handles the matter and endears herself to the family by revealing that the late Lady Sybil had gone to great lengths to help Gwen become a secretary, and that Sybil's kindness had changed her life.